 There is also a "Masterglass", designed to be the best all-purpose glass for all wine types.

 Nude has made four collections applying the Stem Zero glass with ion-shielding technology.
 The full range of glass types is represented in the Stem Zero Vertigo collection, which features eight different styles including a water glass and elegant red wine glasses in two sizes.

 There is also the Stem Zero Volcano collection, which features generous bowls and tapered sides designed to make a strong impression, and the Stem Zero Trio range, a simplified, classic line with three matching glasses.

 Finally, there is the Stem Zero Grace collection, which offers silhouettes that are described as "feminine and voluptuous" and is named after Grace Kelly.

 Based in Istanbul, Nude was founded in 2014 as a subsidiary of Sisecam Group, an industrial global glassware company.
 The company believes in glassware that is simple and refined with a focus on function.

 "We live in a confusing world: too many choices, too many products, too much 'noise'," said the company.
 "Nude believes less is more and that form is best when it meets function."

 Three readers will win two Nude Stem Zero glasses of their choice.
 Terms and conditions apply.
 The winner will be selected at random and notified by email.
-Competition ends 12 December 2022.
+This competition has now closed.